Skip to content

 Do I Need HGV Fleet Insurance?

-If you run more than one truck, fleet insurance may be one of the options worth comparing for administration, driver flexibility and policy management.
+If you run more than one truck, lorry or HGV, fleet insurance may be one of the options worth comparing for administration, driver flexibility and policy management, particularly if separate policies are becoming awkward to keep aligned across renewals, changes and claims.

 What Are the Different Types of Cover?

-Policies can still be compared at third party only, third party fire and theft or comprehensive level, with optional extras and specialist wording varying between insurers.
+Policies can still be compared at third party only, third party fire and theft or comprehensive level, with optional extras, trailer arrangements, goods-related needs and specialist wording varying between insurers.

 Can Young Drivers Be Covered?

-Sometimes, but terms, excesses and pricing may vary depending on the overall fleet profile, the vehicles involved and each insurer’s underwriting approach.
+Sometimes, but terms, excesses and pricing may vary depending on the overall fleet profile, the vehicles involved, the work being carried out and each insurer’s underwriting approach.

 Is Goods-in-Transit Insurance Included?

 Not always.
-It is often a related cover area worth checking separately, especially where loads, customer contracts or haulage responsibilities go beyond the basic vehicle policy.
+It is often a related cover area worth checking separately, especially where loads, customer contracts, subcontracted work or haulage responsibilities go beyond the basic vehicle policy.

 What Other Extras Should I Think About?

-Breakdown, trailer cover, legal expenses, public liability and employer’s liability can all matter depending on the business, the work undertaken and how much downtime would disrupt operations.
+Breakdown, trailer cover, legal expenses, public liability and employer’s liability can all matter depending on the business, the work undertaken, contractual requirements and how much downtime would disrupt operations.

-If you are gathering HGV fleet insurance quotes, it can help to compare the wording as well as the price and to look closely at driver terms, vehicle use, exclusions, excesses and optional extras before deciding which options deserve a closer look.
+If you are gathering truck fleet insurance, lorry fleet insurance or HGV fleet insurance quotes, it can help to compare the wording as well as the price and to look closely at driver terms, vehicle use, exclusions, excesses, claims support, optional extras and how easily the policy could adapt as the fleet changes.

 Get multiple quotes to compare fleet insurance and find the policy you need at the right price.*